France's biggest wildfire of the summer has eclipsed the size of Paris and is still spreading

-PARIS (AP) — France’s biggest wildfire this summer was spreading quickly Wednesday in a Mediterranean region near the Spanish border after leaving one person dead, authorities said.
-The fire had burned an area larger than Paris.
+SAINT-LAURENT-DE-LA-CABRERISSE, France (AP) — France’s biggest wildfire in years was spreading quickly Wednesday in a Mediterranean region near Spain after leaving one person dead and several injured, authorities said.
+The fire burned an area larger than Paris, and the military was called in to help.

 French Prime Minister François Bayrou deplored a “disaster on an unprecedented scale” in the region.